Professor Emeritus Clement Sankat

 BSc (UWI), MSc (UWI), PhD (Guelph), (Hon.)
 DLitt (UNB), FIAgrE, CEng, FAPETT

 Professor Clement Sankat was appointed by the Board of Trustees of the University of Belize as its 7th President on February 15, 2017 and in the same year was appointed Professor (Emeritus) by the University of West Indies (UWI).
 Since his appointment at the University of Belize (UB), Professor Sankat has led the drive for the transformation of the University through a plan entitled, “Transformation Leap – Vision 2022” (https://www.ub.edu.bz/about-ub/a-transformational-leap-vision-2022/).
 This is a steady work in progress where as President he has been transforming the institution – more students and with a focus on student centredness, more programs especially at the Bachelors’ level, and even at the Masters’ level, better and more Faculty, steadily building quality in all that is done, upgrading the University’s infrastructure at the four campuses, enhancing income while carefully managing expenditure so as to achieve a balanced budget while strengthening the University’s Marketing and Communication.
 He has also been steadily forging partnerships, national and international, to support the University’s mission.
 All of this within the University’s four watchwords, relevance, responsiveness, reach and responsibility (4Rs).

-Professor Clement Sankat, retired as Campus Principal of The University of the West Indies, St. Augustine Campus in September 2016.
+Professor Clement Sankat, retired as Pro-Vice Chancellor and Campus Principal of The University of the West Indies, St. Augustine Campus in July 2016.
 He was a member of the Executive Management Team of The University of the West Indies (UWI).
-He has served in the position of Campus Principal from 2008 to 2016 at the St. Augustine Campus.
+He served in the position of Pro-Vice Chancellor and Campus Principal from 2008 to 2016 at the St. Augustine Campus.
 During his tenure as Campus Principal, his focus was on building the capacity, quality, sustainability and reach of the St. Augustine Campus of The UWI.
-He was a senior member of academic staff at the Department of Mechanical and Manufacturing Engineering of the Faculty of Engineering, UWI, St. Augustine Campus and is a registered professional Mechanical/Agricultural Engineer with the Board of Engineering of Trinidad and Tobago.
+He was a senior member of academic staff in the Faculty of Engineering, UWI, St. Augustine Campus and is a registered professional Mechanical/Agricultural Engineer with the Board of Engineering of Trinidad and Tobago.
 He holds a Bachelor’s Degree (First Class Honours) and a Master’s in Mechanical Engineering from The UWI and a Doctorate from the University of Guelph’s School of Engineering in (Canada).
 He is a Chartered Engineer (CEng), a Fellow of the Institution of Agricultural Engineers (FIAgrE) of the UK and a Fellow of the Association of Professional Engineers of Trinidad and Tobago (FAPETT).

-Professor Sankat was a graduate of Queen’s College in Georgetown, Guyana.
+Professor Sankat, a Guyanese by birth, was a graduate of Queen’s College in Georgetown, Guyana.
 He was the recipient of a Government Scholarship for undergraduate engineering education, and was the winner of the Sir Solomon Hochoy Award for best Mechanical Engineering Student at the UWI in 1972.
 He received a UWI post graduate scholarship for Master’s research, a CIDA scholarship for Ph.D studies in Canada and an NSERC Research Associateship in Food Engineering at Laval University in Quebec, Canada.

 For more than thirty years, Professor Sankat was engaged in Departmental, Faculty, Campus and University administration and leadership at The UWI.
 He is a former Head, Department of Mechanical Engineering, Assistant Dean, and Dean of the Faculty of Engineering (2000-2007), Campus Coordinator for Graduate Studies and Research at St. Augustine, Pro-Vice Chancellor for Graduate Studies and from January 1st 2008 to July 31st, 2016, the Pro-Vice Chancellor and Campus Principal, UWI, St. Augustine.
 He has been steadfast in supporting student-centredness, research and development, graduate-level training and in building capacity, promoting quality and accreditation for engineering education in particular at The UWI and in the Americas.
 Under his watch, the St. Augustine Campus was granted institutional accreditation for the very first time and for a full term by the Accreditation Council of Trinidad and Tobago (ACTT).